afborchert/fmt-scan/README.md

-# fmt-scan
+# fmt::scan
 fmt::scan allows to process formatted input from a stream using regular expressions

 ## Summary

-This header-only C++11 package provides fmt::scan which allows to process formatted input from a stream using regular expressions.
+This header-only C++11 package provides `fmt::scan` which allows to process formatted input from a stream using regular expressions.
 To compile it, you need a compiler for C++11 and the pcre2 library from http://www.pcre.org/.